 Re-use & Re-purpose

 In every primary school, I have worked in, the pupil’s sketchbooks follow them from Year 1 to 6 and are replaced when full.
 This is so everyone can see the progression of their work.
 But this is not the case with other books, and the school policy has always been to begin a new book at the beginning of the year, even if the previous year’s book is virtually unused – it breaks the heart to see this incredible waste of paper and money.

 - Old textbooks are thrown away every few years because of slight changes.

-- Even the day to day leftovers from school meals could be given away rather than being thrown away.
+- Even the daily leftovers from school meals could be given away rather than thrown away.

 Reduce & Recycle